Have my brain tied behind my back just to make it fair.

 We can take quotations out of context.

-Okay, so I ended up being compared to this radical extreme terrorist who happened to be invited to the terrorist summit that the White House sponsored.
+Okay, so I ended up being compared to this radical, extreme terrorist who happened to be invited to the terrorist summit that the White House sponsored.

-We can do That to the Republicans and make them seem like, you know, Rush Limbaugh, because Rush Limbaugh is radical.
+We can do that to the Republicans and make them seem like, you know, Rush Limbaugh because Rush Limbaugh is radical.

-He's just out of control, and Rush Limbaugh says incendiary things, and we can make the mistake of making uh assuming that all Republicans are like Rush Limbaugh and Mark Tyson, God bless him.
+And we can make the mistake of making, assuming that all Republicans are like Rush Limbaugh.

-This does not happen much, but he was not going to let this stand.
+And Mark Thiessen, God bless him, this does not happen much, but he was not going to let this stand.

 You're comparing this guy to Rush Limbaugh?

-A guy who says that Hamas and Hezbollah are the equivalent of the American founding fathers, a guy who said after the Fort Hood shooting, after it was absolutely clear that Nidal Hassan was in communication with Al Qaeda with their leaders in Yemen, said that it was just because he had psychological problems.
+A guy who said after the Ford Hood shooting, after it was absolutely clear that Nidal Hassan was in communication with al-Qaeda, with their leaders in Yemen, said that it was just because he had psychological problems.

 I mean, this guy just dismisses terrorism, justifies terrorism.

-And you're comparing this guy to Rush Limbaugh.
+And you're comparing this guy to Rush Limbaugh?

-This lit this does not happen.
+This does not happen.

-People uh reacting this way.
+People are reacting this way.

-Most mostly they're afraid to stand up and in any way either defend me or try to explain what it's just easier to let it go.
+Mostly they're afraid to stand up and in any way either defend me or try to explain.

-But Tyson said, this is a this is ridiculous.
+But Thiessen said, this is ridiculous.

 You're comparing this guy who is an apologist for terrorism to Rush Limbaugh.

-Because they think they have done such a profoundly great job of demonizing me that all they have to do, mention my name, and every leftist understands that we're talking about the devil.
+And of course, I'm just the easiest name these guys on the left can come up with because they think they have done such a profoundly great job of demonizing me that all they have to do, mention my name, and every leftist understands that we're talking about the devil.

-And so if you want to portray some guy at the summit as a devil, yeah, just like Rush Limbaugh.
+And so if you want to portray some guy at the summit as a devil, yeah, just like Rush Limbaugh, but Thiessen, God bless him, was not having it.

-After this, don't go away.
+Don't go away.

-Here's uh Francine in Houston.
+Here's Francine in Houston.

 Great to have you on Open Line Friday.